vasconeves/vasconeves.github.io/_posts/2024-03-07-predicting-customer-loyalty.md

 ### Calculate Cross Validated R-Squared

-As we did when testing Linear Regression & our Decision Tree, we will again utilize Cross Validation (for more info on how this works, please refer to the Linear Regression section above)
+As we did when testing Linear Regression & our Decision Tree, we will again utilize Cross Validation (for more info on how this works, please refer to the Linear Regression section above).

 ```python